God be in my head

 It's one of the things I love about shape note singing—there's no audition, no question of whether or not your voice is good enough, or whether anyone has talent.
 You love to sing?
 Come sing!

-In the book, Breq is described as having not a very nice-sounding voice, and that, although others like it, some of those around her are annoyed by her constant humming.
+In the book, Breq is described as having a not especially nice-sounding voice, and that some of those around her are annoyed by her constant humming.
 She doesn't mind.

 is that they are are telescoping.